J. Robert Oppenheimer and Gen. Leslie Groves at the Trinity Test Site.

 Get directions →The Manhattan Project National Historical Park has units in Hanford, WA, Los Alamos, NM, and Oak Ridge, TN.
 Check local weather conditions at each unit before you visit.

-Manhattan Project National Historical Park Celebrates 10 Years with Special Events in Oak Ridge
+Manhattan Project National Historical Park 10th Anniversary in Oak Ridge

-Celebrate Manhattan Project National Historical Park's 10th anniversary on Thursday, November 13, 2025, with special events throughout Oak Ridge, Tennessee.
+Celebrate the 10th anniversary of Manhattan Project National Historical Park on April 30, 2026 with special events throughout Oak Ridge, Tennessee.